boazbk/crypto/lec_10_public_key_intro.md

 You should pause here and verify that this is indeed a valid signature scheme, in the sense that for every $m$, $V_s(m,S_s(m))=1$.

-Very roughly speaking, the idea behind security is that on one hand $s$ does not reveal information about $b$ and $a$ because this is "masked" by the "random" value $H(m)$.
-On the other hand, if an adversary is able to come up with valid signatures, then at least if we treated $H$ and $F$ as oracles, if the signature passes verification then (by taking $\log$ to the base of $g$) the answers $x,y$ of these oracles will satisfy $bs = x + ay$, which means that sufficiently many such equations should be enough to recover the discrete log $a$.
+Very roughly speaking, the idea behind security is that on one hand $\sigma$ does not reveal information about $b$ and $a$ because this is "masked" by the "random" value $H(m)$.
+On the other hand, if an adversary is able to come up with valid signatures, then at least if we treated $H$ and $F$ as oracles, if the signature passes verification then (by taking $\log$ to the base of $g$) the answers $x,y$ of these oracles will satisfy $b\sigma = x + ay$, which means that sufficiently many such equations should be enough to recover the discrete log $a$.

 > # { .pause }